ContextLab/quail/README.md

 + Changes (both new features and bugfixes) should be tested using `pytest`.
 Add tests for your new feature to the `tests/` repo folder.

+<h2>Support</h2>

+If you have a question, comment or concern about the software, please post a question to [Stack Overflow](https://stackoverflow.com/search?q=quail), or send us an email at contextualdynamics@gmail.com.

 <h2>Testing</h2>

 ![Build Status](https://travis-ci.com/ContextLab/quail.svg?token=hxjzzuVkr2GZrDkPGN5n&branch=master)